reteps/Otto/README.md

 # Otto
 an imessage bot

-otto is a group chat imessages OSX handler
+otto is a group chat imessages OSX handler.

 + use otto.applescript to handle messages
 + the text is passed to a parser and gets the desired result
 + SendText.applescript sends the message

-how it works:
+syntax:

-OTTO COMMAND ARGS
+`OTTO COMMAND ARGS`

 example:
 otto google how cool is that!